Chapter 4.20

 D. Procedure.
 When, in the supervisor’s judgment, there is reasonable suspicion to believe that an employee is under the influence of drugs or alcohol, the supervisor will immediately contact the department head, deputy, acting department head, Personnel Officer or Assistant City Administrator who will evaluate the supervisor’s recommendation and, if appropriate, authorize the supervisor to request the employee to consent to testing.
 The employee and a representative of the employee’s union will be notified that the City representatives suspect the employee is under the influence of drugs or alcohol and will list the reasons which document their suspicion.
 The employee, in the presence of his or her union representative, will be questioned about his or her behavior or other reasons that have caused the supervisor and City officer to suspect that the employee is under the influence of drugs or alcohol.
 If, after the employee’s explanation, the supervisor and City officer still suspect that the employee is under the influence of drugs or alcohol, the City officer may request that the employee submit to a drug/alcohol detection test.
 Provided that the employee consents, the supervisor will escort the individual to the designated testing facility.

 E. Documentation of Reasonable Suspicion.
 Supervisors and City officers shall detail in writing the specific facts, symptoms or observations which formed the basis for their determination that reasonable suspicion existed to warrant the testing of an employee.
 This documentation shall be forwarded to the appropriate department head or designee and a copy shall be furnished to the employee.
-The facts underlying the determination of reasonable suspicion shall be disclosed to the employee at the the the demand is made.
+The facts underlying the determination of reasonable suspicion shall be disclosed to the employee at the time the demand is made.

-F. Drugs to be Tested For.
+F. Drugs to Be Tested For.
 When drug and alcohol screening is required under the provisions of this policy, a urinalysis test will be given to detect the presence of the following drugs:

 1. Alcohol (ethyl);